cagrimmett/jekyll-tools/README.md

 - Put `reading.yml` in your Jekyll site's `_data` folder.
 - Put the markup from `index.html` in the page you want to render the list in.
 - Put the styles from `styles.scss` into the stylesheet that governs your listing page.
+- Put `reading-list.xml` wherever you'd like to generate an RSS feed for your reading list.